codeigniter4/CodeIgniter4/user_guide_src/source/testing/debugging.rst

 * **Cache** Will display information about cache hits and misses, and execution times.
 * **Files** displays a list of all files that have been loaded during this request.
 * **Routes** displays information about the current route and all routes defined in the system.
+* **Events** displays a list of all events that have been loaded during this request.

 Setting Benchmark Points
 ========================